 In the throes of summer things really start to pick up in little old Portland.
 People wake up, get out, and do amazing work out in our community.
 One of our old gold Stumptowners, Austin Wahl, used this hot summer energy to level up his creative side-project and organize his first art show

 Coinciding with June’s Pride celebrations, QT’s: A Queer Type Show was “queer run and queer powered”.
 The exhibit featured the work of Austin, Heldáy de la Cruz, and Evan Bailey.
 Located in a bustling pocket of Northeast Portland at Half Court Studio, the artists transformed the whole room in to an installation that blended the physical and digital.
 We stopped by the opening reception on June 16th, and were so stoked to see the room packed full of Stumptown family and creative Portlanders present to cheer on some of our favorite folks.
-Proving their radness further, proceeds from the sale of their work going to The Q Center, a local non-profit organization and community center that provides a safe space to support and celebrate LGBTQ folks.
+Proceeds from the sale of their work went to The Q Center, a local non-profit organization and community center that provides a safe space to support and celebrate LGBTQ folks.

 We sat down with Austin to learn a bit more about his work and how he drew inspiration for this project.

 Stumptown: You’ve been creating posters and digital art for us for years.
 What's your art story?
 It seems like everyone has that person who first inspires you to become a creator — is that true for you?

 Austin Wahl: I've been drawing since I could hold a pencil.
 I've always been a fascinated person and from early on I would spend hours drawing what fascinated me - volcanoes were a big hit when I was a kid.
 I took as many art classes as I could in high school, and as my college career took shape I was studying environmental biology but ended up adding painting as a second major.
 Long story short, I can't remember a time that I didn't create.
 I know no other way.

 Stumptown: How did painting lead you to typography?
 Do you still work with other mediums?